D. J. Ambalavanar: Early life

 Ambalavanar was born on 28 February 1928.
 He was the son of Reverend Joseph Ponnambalam Ambalavanar and Annamma.
 He was educated at St. John's College, Jaffna (1932–42) and Jaffna College (1942-50).
 He then went to Serampore College in India from where he obtained a B.D. degree in 1955.
 He obtained a B.A. degree from the University of London in 1959.
 In 1968 he received a M.Th. from King's College London.

 Ambalavanar married Dr Chandraranee Kanapathipillai.
 They had two sons (Dr Devathayalan and Devadarshan).

 Career

 After graduating in 1955 Ambalavanar served as minister in the Jaffna Diocese of the Church of South India.
 He became the second Church of South India Bishop of Jaffna on 30 June 1971.
 He retired on 28 February 1993.

 Ambalavanar was Chairman of the Board of Directors of Jaffna College.
-Ambalavanar was a strong advocate of the civilian victims of the country's civil war. he was missionary of beyond the elephantpass in northern of srilanka who started working to the people who affected by ethnicity of srilanka.
-In 1979 he made to receive houses for difficult area in wanni such as akkarayankulam ,vsuvamadu ,murikandy ,puthumurippu these are the places of his work.
-He was a prophet of jesus christ.
+Ambalavanar was a strong advocate of the civilian victims of the country's civil war.
+He was a missionary of the region beyond Elephant Pass in northern Sri Lanka who started working for the people affected by ethnicity of Sri Lanka.
+In 1979 he made to receive houses for difficult areas in Wanni such as Akkarayankulam, Vsuvamadu, Murikandy, Puthumurippu: these are the places of his work.
+He was a prophet of Jesus Christ.